Mature Masculine

 Sorrow

 Sorrow is the Lover's way of telling the truth about loss.
 It is the tender ache that appears when something or someone we love changes, ends, or can't be saved.
 It marks the invisible border between what is and what can never be again.
-Sorrow reminds us of the fragile beauty of connection and reminds us that change is part of being alive, no matter how much we wish it would not come.
+Sorrow reminds us that change is part of being alive, no matter how much we wish it would not come.

 Healthy Sorrow is not just "feeling bad."
-It is the Lover's clear, open-hearted recognition of what mattered, what has truly been lost, what can't be fixed or undone.
-It honors the value of what was, and gives dignity to letting go.
-It allows us to stand still for a moment, honoring the depth of love before moving forward, even when we long for things to stay the same.
+It is the Lover's clear, open-hearted recognition of what mattered, what has been lost, what can't be fixed or undone.
+It honors the value of what was and gives dignity to letting go.
+It allows us to stand still for a moment, honoring the depth of love before moving forward.

 Because it is rooted in love, real sorrow is soft, sincere, and dignified.
 It doesn't need performance or explanation.
-Its presence is quiet, steady, and honest.
-There is no need for masks or displays; sorrow asks only for honesty, and perhaps a little patience as well.
+Its presence is quiet and steady.
+Sorrow asks only for honesty and perhaps a little patience.

 Sorrow and the Lover

 At its core, the Lover archetype is about connection, intimacy, and wholeheartedness.
 The Mature Lover knows how to stay present when love includes pain.
-This presence does not come easily, but it is learned over time and through lived experience, the sort that shapes us at the deepest level.
+This presence is learned through lived experience, the sort that shapes us at the deepest level.

-Mature Sorrow lets the Lover love fully, knowing that everything is temporary.
-Grieve without losing contact with life and others.
-To truly love means to risk inevitable heartbreak; the Lover embraces this truth as the price and privilege of caring deeply, and accepts the vulnerability that comes with it.
+Mature Sorrow lets the Lover love fully, knowing everything is temporary.
+To truly love means to risk inevitable heartbreak; the Lover embraces this truth as the price and privilege of caring deeply.

 The Medicine of Sorrow